 501 W Main St, Northville, MI 48167-1576

-Northville Public Schools’ English as a Second Language (ESL) Program is designed to provide support for students who come from diverse language backgrounds.
-The support services have been designed to meet ELL’s (English Language Learners) unique linguistic, academic, cognitive and social needs.
+Northville Public Schools’ English Learners (EL) Program is designed to provide support for students who come from diverse language backgrounds.
+The support services have been designed to meet ELs unique linguistic, academic, cognitive and social needs.

 How students are identified?

 At the time of enrollment into the district, parent(s) or guardian(s) of every student are required to complete a registration packet; an integral part of the registration packet is the Home Language Survey.
-Registration packets are reviewed to identify those students who may be potential English Language Learners.
+The Home Language Survey in registration packets is reviewed to identify students who come from a home where a language other than English is spoken.
+A student who comes from a home where there is a language other than English spoken, is evaluated for his/her level of English language proficiency.
+The language screener, along with the student’s academic performance is also considered to determine eligibility.

 How are students assessed for English Language proficiency?

-Students are assessed using Michigan’s English Language Proficiency Assessment, which measures a students’ English language ability in the areas of speaking, listening, reading, writing and total compression.
-The results of the ELPA and other academic information, including teacher observations are used to determine if a student qualifies for ESL services.
+Students are assessed using the W-APT (WIDA-ACCESS Placement Test).
+The W-APT is an English language proficiency "screener" assessment given to incoming students who may be potentially eligible for EL services.
+The W-APT assessment, measures a students’ English language ability in the areas of speaking, listening, reading, writing and total compression in academic and social settings.
+The results of the W-APT along with other academic information, including teacher observations are used to determine if a student qualifies for EL services.

 Where are services provided?

-ESL services are provided at each child’s school.
+EL services are provided during the school day at each child’s school.

 How are services provided?

-ESL services at the elementary schools are provided using a pull out model, where students are pulled from their classrooms individually or in small groups.
-ESL services at the secondary level could be inclusion in an ESL class for a period of the day or could also use the pullout model, depending on the school.
+EL services at the elementary schools are provided using a pull out model, where students are pulled from their classrooms individually or in small groups.
+EL services at the secondary level could be inclusion in an EL class for a period of the day or could also use the pullout model, depending on the school.

-Participation in the ESL program is optional and parents have the right to withdraw their child at any time.
+Participation in the EL program is optional and parents have the right to withdraw their child at any time from the EL services.